Francis Ford Coppola: Awards and honors

 For The Godfather Part II and The Conversation, Coppola was the third director to have two nominations for Best Picture in the same year.
 Victor Fleming was the first, with Gone with the Wind and The Wizard of Oz in 1939; Alfred Hitchcock repeated the feat the next year with Foreign Correspondent and Rebecca.
 Since Coppola, two other directors have done the same: Herbert Ross with The Goodbye Girl and The Turning Point in 1977 and Steven Soderbergh with Erin Brockovich and Traffic in 2000.
 He is one of ten directors to receive the Palme d'Or twice, for The Conversation and Apocalypse Now.

-On October 15, 2024, after having received the statue of the Capitoline Wolf, Rome's highest honor, a street in the same capital city was named after him as a further sign of the connection between the filmmaker and the city.
+In 2022, Coppola received a star on the Hollywood Walk of Fame.
+On October 15, 2024, after having received the statue of the Capitoline Wolf, Rome's highest honor, a street in the same Italian capital city was named after him as a further sign of the connection between the filmmaker and the city.
 In 2024, he was honored by the Kennedy Center.
 Introducing him, his friend George Lucas said: “What Francis does creatively is jump off cliffs.
 When you spend enough time with Francis, you begin to believe you can jump off cliffs, too.”
-He received the AFI Life Achievement Award in April, 2025.
+He received the AFI Life Achievement Award in April 2025.